 Free vs Paid SEO Audit

-SEO plays a significant role when it comes to a successful digital marketing campaign.
+SEO plays a significant role in a successful digital marketing campaign.
 Why?
-Put simply, when you compare SEO to social media marketing, for example, you will find a big difference.
+Put simply, when you compare SEO to social media marketing, you will find a big difference.
 With SEO, you help the prospective customer find your business (pull method), whereas, with social media, you help your business find the prospective customer (push method).

 In the past five years, the SEO industry started to become harder, day after day.
 When It comes to Google, I personally believe that Google wants to rank professional sites and close the door for others who still believe that SEO is just building links.